 Online sellers need to find the balance between being competitive and realistic in their pricing.
 Most sellers are up against tough competitors and need to do what they can to keep prices low, but it’s important to keep your own business’s needs in mind.
 If you’re finding that your postage costs are too high to keep up with competitors it might be worth looking to see if there’s another courier that can provide a cheaper service.

 Remember, buying the right boxes is critical if you want to minimise your postage costs.
-Check out Boxtopia's extensive range of cardboard boxes available to order today, or use our box calculator to build your own.
+Check out Boxtopia's extensive range of cardboard boxes available to order today, or use our calculator to build your own bespoke boxes.